Early Man (film)

-Early Man is a 2018 stop motion animated sports comedy film directed by Nick Park, the creator of Wallace and Gromit, Creature Comforts, Chicken Run, and Shaun the Sheep, written by Mark Burton and James Higginson, and starring the voices of Eddie Redmayne, Tom Hiddleston, Maisie Williams, and Timothy Spall.
-The film follows a tribe of primitive Stone Age valley dwellers who have to defend their land from bronze-using invaders in a football match.
-The film premiered on 20 January 2018 at the BFI Southbank cinema.
+Early Man is a 2018 animated sports comedy film produced by Aardman Animations.
+Directed by Nick Park, who co-wrote the screenplay with Mark Burton and James Higginson, the film stars the voices of Eddie Redmayne, Tom Hiddleston, Maisie Williams, and Timothy Spall.
+The film follows a tribe of primitive Stone Age valley dwellers who have to defend their land from bronze-equipped invaders in a football match.

-Released theatrically on 26 January 2018 (in the UK), the film received positive reviews from critics, despite praise for the animation, voice acting, humor, and faithfulness to the sport, although some deemed it inferior to previous Aardman works.
-However, the film bombed at the box office, grossing just $54 million against the budget of $50 million, making it the lowest-grossing Aardman film since Flushed Away.
+Early Man premiered on 20 January 2018 at the BFI Southbank cinema, and was released theatrically on 26 January 2018.
+The film received generally positive reviews from critics, with praise for the visuals and humor, although it was considered inferior to previous Aardman works.
+It was a box-office bomb, grossing just $54 million against a budget of $50 million.
+The film was also the last Aardman film to be released theatrically in the United States to date, as Netflix acquired streaming rights to further Aardman films in late 2019.